What is a state land grant?

 - Next, a survey would be ordered and performed to ensure that the land being claimed was available.

 - Appropriate fees must be submitted to pay for the parcel of land.

 - Then a warrant (order) would be issued granting that parcel of land to the individual.

 All of these documents can help provide additional details about an ancestor.
-You can use the patent number and the Manuscript and State Archives System (or MARS) of the North Carolina State Archives to obtain these additional documents.
-These often contain a map of the exact location of the land along with additional information that may just be the key to extending your family history!
+You can use the patent number and the Manuscript and State Archives System (or MARS) of the state archive where research is being conducted to obtain these additional documents.
+These documents will often contain a map of the exact location of the land along with additional information that may just be the key to extending your family history!